 - Writers will not be awarded posthumously unless they were alive at the time of selection.

-Nominations should be submitted by email.
+Nominations should be submitted using this form.
 Please contact us if you would like to submit any materials by mail.

 Please include the following in your nomination:

 - A description of the nominee’s contributions to the Yukon literary community.

 - A list of published works, and awards/accolades (if applicable).